flyingcircusio/backy/README.txt

 Since backy performs a lot of metadata operations, make sure that inodes and dentries are not evicted from the VFS cache too early.
 We found that lowering the `vm.vfs_cache_pressure` sysctl can make quite a difference in total backup performance.
+We're currently getting good results setting it to `10`.
 You may also want to increase `vm.min_free_kbytes` to avoid page allocation errors on 10 GbE network interfaces.

 Authors